vmandic/az204-exam-prep/AZ-204 learning questions and notes.md

 - use the pricing calculator based on VM size / model
 - turn on / off whenever you wish
 - get discount for reserving 1 or 3 years upfront or not including the Windows OS license
-- create a VM with Azure Portal wizard
+- create a VM with Azure Portal wizard, the basic setup
     - subscription
     - resource group
     - VM name